Login Form

 Division 6

-Top Ten Best and Worst Lists for the 2023 Spring Season
+Top Ten Best and Worst Lists for the 2024 Fall Season

-The division analysis above is the real meat and potatoes of this article, but in case you're curious how you stack up against teams in OTHER divisions, here are the top ten (and bottom ten) teams in the entire TSL for offensive points per game, defensive points per game, and average point differential per game.
-As always, forfeit games are excluded:
+The division analysis above is the real meat and potatoes of this article, but in case you're curious how you stack up against teams in OTHER divisions, here are the top ten (and bottom ten) teams in the entire TSL for offensive points per game, defensive points per game, and average point differential per game:

 What did we learn from this??
 The magic numbers for us are always 20 and 40.
 Nearly every team in this League averages between 20-40 PPG both offensively and defensively.
 If you're higher than 40 offensively or lower than 20 defensively, you're doing an amazing job.
 If you're lower than 20 offensively or higher than 40 defensively... you're probably not winning too many games.
-This season we had 8 teams crack the 40 point mark, and one (unsurprising) team crack the 50 point mark.
-Congrats to Cunning Stunts, our Fall 2023 scoring champs.
-This is their third scoring title in the past four seasons.
-Here is how they compare with ALL scoring champions since we started tracking this:
+This season we had two teams crack the 40 point mark, including one over 50 points... and both were QBed by a man named Joseph Battaglia.
+Congrats to Cunning Stunts, our Fall 2024 scoring champs (their fourth scoring title since we started tracking this... no other team has even two).

 So if Cunning Stunts were the BEST offense, who were the worst?
-This season we had two teams fail to make it to 20 PPG on offense (Practice Squad & Back That Pass Up).
-Those teams, unsurprisingly, went a combined 3-15 this season.
+This season, just like last, we had six teams fail to make it to 20 PPG on offense.
+Those teams (Dogg Pound, TMA, Pit Harade, Toppers All-Stars & Todd, Untouchaballs and Cobblestone) unsurprisingly went a combined 10-44 this season.

 All-Time Championship Statistics